danieltebor/cs3642-assignment-three/README.md

 tk.mainloop()
 ```

+## Video Presentation
+A video presentation explaining the reasoning and workings of the code can be found [here](/assets/cs3642-assignment-three-presentation.mp4) or [downloaded]().

 ## Building and Running
 Python 3.10.12 was used to build the project.
 It is likely that other versions also work.